Doctoral Program

 - Identify your Orals committee

-- Four examiners: normally your reading committee plus one other faculty member, although readers are not required to be members (for instance, in case of scheduling conflicts).
+- Four examiners: normally, your reading committee plus one other faculty member, although readers are not required to be members (for instance, in case of scheduling conflicts).
 At least one examiner must be from your major department; Aero/Astro expects that two or, more likely, three members will be Aero/Astro faculty.
 Check with your minor department for their rules for representation.
 At least three examiners must be members of the Academic Council (i.e., a Stanford Professor, Associate Professor, or Assistant Professor - not Adjunct or Visiting).
 A non-Academic Council member requires a Petition for Doctoral Committee Members.

 - Committee chair: must be a member of the Academic Council or an emeritus member.
-May not hold an appointment in the same department as you or your advisor (this includes joint appointments, but does not include courtesy appointments).
+May not hold an appointment in the same department as you or your advisor (this includes joint appointments but does not include courtesy appointments).
 May not be a member of the reading committee.
-The chair is an "impartial representative of the University" in the exam; although the chair does vote, the chair need not be expert in your field.
+The chair is an "impartial representative of the University" in the exam; although the chair does vote, the chair need not be an expert in your field.
 If you are having difficulty identifying a chair, ask your advisor or fellow students for suggestions.
-If you decide on a chair from a distant field (e.g., History or Music), make sure your advisor is aware of your plan before the exam
+If you decide on a chair from a distant field (e.g., History or Music), make sure your advisor is aware of your plan before the exam.

 - Schedule a room: for participation in a public seminar, ask the Aero Astro Office (Durand 202), email: durandconferencerooms@stanford.edu